apache/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/ArchivalStorage.md

 ### <u>S</u>torage <u>P</u>olicy <u>S</u>atisfier (SPS)

 When user changes the storage policy on a file/directory, user can call `HdfsAdmin` API `satisfyStoragePolicy()` to move the blocks as per the new policy set.
-The SPS daemon thread runs along with namenode and periodically scans for the storage mismatches between new policy set and the physical blocks placed.
+The SPS tool running external to namenode periodically scans for the storage mismatches between new policy set and the physical blocks placed.
 This will only track the files/directories for which user invoked satisfyStoragePolicy.
 If SPS identifies some blocks to be moved for a file, then it will schedule block movement tasks to datanodes.
 If there are any failures in movement, the SPS will re-attempt by sending new block movement tasks.

-SPS can be enabled as internal service to Namenode or as an external service outside Namenode or disabled dynamically without restarting the Namenode.
+SPS can be enabled as an external service outside Namenode or disabled dynamically without restarting the Namenode.

 Detailed design documentation can be found at [Storage Policy Satisfier(SPS) (HDFS-10285)](https://issues.apache.org/jira/browse/HDFS-10285)